xinruzhangstevens/551python/README.md

 * define monster’s class
 * add and monitor the fire time of the monster
 * add and monitor game winning time

+Plan
+===
+week 4: proposal of the project week 5: build game structure and define sprites and sprite goup week 6 ~ week 7: create the pirate ship and enemies with bullets launched week 8 ~ week 9: create the last boss(octopus monster) with fire week 10 ~ week 11: establish collision mode week 12 ~ week 13: improve and check the whole program week 14 ~ week 15: submit the final program